sereneliu/AoC-2022/README.md

 ## Day 8

 The way I'm going about solving the puzzle is definitely not great, but I did manage to complete part 1 after lots of trial & error.
 Started on part 2, but there's so much to refactor that I'm giving up for tonight.

+# Day 9

+Feverish from covid vaccine, so not thinking straight.
+Still, I wanted to attempt today's puzzle.
+Need to come back to this later.
+I'm not handling the diagonals correctly and I know that, but my brain cannot focus anymore.

+Realistically, going forward, the puzzles are only going to get harder.
+So, my intention is to try and solve what I can within the 24 hour period, but if I don't succeed, I will get back to it in January.
+Unfortunately, December is always a busy time so I can't just dedicate hours to AoC like I did in 2017.
+I'm already proud of myself for keeping up with it longer than I have previous years.
+As of right now, I have more total stars from 2018, but I gave up after day 5 and just sporadically went back to it.